Awni00/abstract_transformer/iclr/qVFZ.md

 > This previous work goes on with slightly different parametrization of f and g, i.e. concatenation instead of dot product etc, but has an overall very similar central idea.

-As you acknowledge in your review, Zhang et al's architectural proposal is distinct from ours.
-Though, we emphasize that the difference is much more fundamental than the review claims, even setting aside the difference in scope.
+As the review recognizes, Zhang et al's architectural proposal is distinct from ours.
+Though, we'd like to emphasize that the difference is much more fundamental than the review suggests.

 The proposal of Zhang et al. is an operation which processes a graph consisting of a collection of nodes $\{x_i\}_{i \in \mathcal{N}}$, edges $\mathcal{E} \subset \mathcal{N} \times \mathcal{N}$, and *edge features* $\{e_{uv} : u,v \in \mathcal{E} \}$.
 They propose updating the edge features by applying a linear map to the concatenation of the initial edge features and the pair of node features:
 $$e_{uv}' = V \cdot \mathrm{concat}(x_u, e_{uv}, x_v)$$